 (5) A person, other than a public authority, who contravenes a request made under subsection (3) is guilty of a contempt of the Magistrates Court.

-(6) The Sheriff may disclose any information about any property that has been obtained by the Sheriff to any potential purchaser of the offender’s interest in the property.
+(6) The Sheriff may disclose any information about any property that has been obtained by the Sheriff to any potential purchaser of the debtor’s interest in the property.

 [Section 70 inserted by No. 59 of 2004 s.
-99.]
+99; amended by No. 48 of 2012 s.
+43.]

 70A.
 Personal property to be sold in preference to real property

-(1) Under a warrant, an offender’s saleable interest in any real property must not be sold unless the Sheriff is satisfied that the amount that is reasonably likely to be realised from selling the offender’s saleable interest in any personal property under the warrant will not be sufficient to satisfy the amount owed under the warrant and any enforcement fees.
+(1) Under a warrant, a debtor’s saleable interest in any real property must not be sold unless the Sheriff is satisfied that the amount that is reasonably likely to be realised from selling the debtor’s saleable interest in any personal property under the warrant will not be sufficient to satisfy the amount owed under the warrant and any enforcement fees.

-(2) Subsection (1) does not prevent an offender’s saleable interests in real property and in personal property being sold at the same time.
+(2) Subsection (1) does not prevent a debtor’s saleable interests in real property and in personal property being sold at the same time.

 [Section 70A inserted by No. 59 of 2004 s.
-99.]
+99; amended by No. 48 of 2012 s.
+43.]

 70B.
 Only sufficient property to be sold